brentlintner/linus/TRACKER.md

         * Create one for this project to test out
         * Have defaults as well
             * ex: Always use spaces to indent not tabs (look for .editorconfig files or other files as a reference)

-* Bugs
-    * Files and tree data should be refreshed every time the project is resumed, depending on the flags enabled
-    * Resume is really slow for giant files

 * Ignoring Files
     * Auto ignore binary files as well as other common files/dirs that are not code (get list from AI)